The Rise and Fall of the School for Good and Evil

 --

 I have finished The School for Good and Evil series and the Handbook.
 The series was fun!
 It’s like being in the school and having an adventure together with Evers and Nevers.
 The school’s vibe is like Harry Potter, yet it owns different kinds of magic.
 The school only has two housings instead of four, Good or Evil.
-The mechanism to determine which housing the new student belongs to also differ.
+The mechanism to determine which housing the new student belongs to also differs.

 After I read both novels, I can say Rafal is my favorite character.
-When I say Rafal, I’m referring to the actual Rafal in the prequel set, not the ‘Rafal’ in TSGE series.
+When I say Rafal, I’m referring to the actual Rafal in the prequel set, not the ‘Rafal’ in the TSGE series.
 Since they started to exist, the Pen only said one of them was Evil and the other was Good.
-However, it was actually not stated who was who.
+However, it was not stated who was who.
 Just one Evil and one Good.
-Growing up, the twin just accepted that Rafal was Evil and Rhian was Good.
+Growing up, the twins just accepted that Rafal was Evil and Rhian was Good.
 They stayed faithful to each other until things started to come in the way.

 Okay, back to the story.
 Personally, the vibe of the duology isn’t as strong as TSGE.
 It’s still fun and answers why the schools are the way they are in TSGE, but I’ve lived with TSGE.
 The vividness of TSGE wins over this duology.
 My rating is 4 out of 5.
 I’ll recommend this duology anyway.